By Staff Writer

-LPN to RN bridge programs give licensed practical nurses the additional training necessary to become a registered nurse.
-A licensed practical nurse — known as a licensed vocational nurse (LVN) in California, Texas, and Vermont — usually obtains a license after one to two years of training.
-As part of that process, students must pass the appropriate National Council Licensure Examination (NCLEX-PN).
+LPN-to-RN bridge programs give licensed practical nurses (LPNs) the additional training necessary to become a registered nurse (RN).
+An LPN -- known as a licensed vocational nurse (LVN) in California, Texas, and Vermont -- usually obtains a license after 1-2 years of training.
+As part of that process, students must pass the appropriate National Council Licensure Examination (NCLEX).

-LPNs monitor and record vital signs, prepare and administer prescribed medications and injections, dress wounds, and assist patients.
+LPNs monitor and record vital signs, prepare and administer prescribed medications, dress wounds, and assist patients.
 They may work in long-term care facilities, hospitals, clinics, doctors' offices, or other medical settings.
-LPNs typically report to registered nurses or doctors, and may assist them with various procedures, but do not make patient-care decisions.
-LPNs earn a median hourly wage of $19.25, with a median annual salary of $40,811.
-These rates vary depending on location, setting, and the nurse’s experience.
+LPNs typically report to RNs or doctors and may assist with various procedures, but don't make patient-care decisions.
+According to the Bureau of Labor Statistics (BLS), LPNs earn a median annual salary of $47,480, though salary can vary depending on location, setting, and experience.

-Registered nurses supervise LPNs, and can perform all the same duties.
-However, RNs can also develop care plans, oversee patient admissions and discharges, perform life support procedures, and manage a facility or hospital floor.
-These broader responsibilities, including supervisory and administrative capabilities, require more education and bring higher earning potential.
-RNs must earn either an associate degree in nursing or a bachelor of science in nursing, and must pass the NCLEX-RN, a process which typically takes two to three years.
-RNs earn a median hourly wage of $29.03, with a median annual salary of $62,085.
+RNs supervise LPNs and can perform all the same duties; however, RNs also develop care plans, oversee patient admissions and discharges, perform life support procedures, and manage a facility or hospital floor.
+These supervisory and administrative capabilities require more education and can increase earning potential.
+RNs must earn either an associate degree or bachelor of science in nursing and must pass the NCLEX-RN, which typically takes 2-3 years.
+RNs earn a median annual salary of $73,300.

 It's worth comparing the typical job responsibilities, daily challenges, and career prospects of LPNs and RNs.
 Legally, LPNs must be supervised by RNs.
 Therefore, most routine patient care activities are performed by LPNs, including taking vital signs, dispensing medication, changing bedpans, dressing wounds, and assisting patients with feeding and dressing themselves.
-Depending on the type of workplace, but particularly in settings such as nursing homes, long-term care facilities, or hospitals, LPNs often work long shifts — including nights, weekends, and holidays — and spend much of that time on their feet.
+In settings like nursing homes, long-term care facilities, or hospitals, LPNs often work long shifts -- including nights, weekends, and holidays -- and spend much of that time on their feet.

-On the other hand, RNs perform many administrative tasks to manage these operations.
-They create work schedules for the LPNs and other nursing staff, and handle patient-facing duties which require more advanced medical expertise.
+Meanwhile, RNs perform mostly administrative tasks to manage these operations.
+They create work schedules for nursing staff and handle patient-facing duties that require more advanced medical expertise.
 An RN's additional education allows for greater opportunities for career advancement.
-RNs also may work in specialized, critical care areas which pay higher salaries, such as operating rooms, intensive care units, emergency rooms, and labor and delivery wards.
+RNs may also work in higher-paid specialized critical care areas, like operating rooms, intensive care units, emergency rooms, and labor and delivery wards.

-An applicant may need to complete prerequisite courses before being admitted to an LPN to RN program.
-Most programs require test scores demonstrating adequate proficiency in math and science.
-Depending on the school, students may be able to request academic credit for training or professional experience they received as an LPN.
+Applicants may need to complete prerequisite courses before being admitted to an LPN-to-RN program.
+Most programs require test scores demonstrating proficiency in math and science.
+Some programs allow students to request academic credit for training or professional experience they received as an LPN.

 Job and Salary Outlook for RNs

-Nurses often begin as an LPN/LVN and continue their education to become an RN.
-An RN with an associate degree typically earns more than an LPN, but is limited to entry-level RN roles.
-To become qualified for better-paying roles, including management positions in hospitals, an RN must earn a BSN.
-Many nurses eventually also complete their MSN, preparing them for even more advanced and lucrative positions, including leadership and educator roles.
+An RN with an associate degree typically out-earns LPNs but is limited to entry-level roles.
+To qualify for better-paying roles, including management positions, RNs need a bachelor's degree.
+Many nurses go on to earn MSNs, preparing them for even more advanced positions, including leadership and educator roles.

-Physician’s office nurses typically are RNs with at least an ADN.
+Office nurses are typically RNs with at least an ADN.
 They work in a doctor's office, taking vital signs and getting health information from patients, and may help doctors perform procedures.

-Most LPN to ADN bridge programs for RN licensure consist of 60-72 credits, and take 12-18 months to complete.
-The timing depends on how many credits you need when you begin the program, and whether you attend full-time.
-If you work full-time, you may only be able to take classes part-time.
-An LPN to RN online program is often convenient for busy professionals.
+Most LPN-to-ADN bridge programs for RN licensure comprise 60-72 credits and take 12-18 months.
+Timing depends on how many credits you need when you begin and whether you attend full time.
+If you work full time, you may only be able to take classes part time.
+An LPN-to-RN online program is often more convenient for busy professionals.

 Pharmacology focuses on how drugs affect human body systems.
-Nursing students need an in-depth knowledge of pharmacology so they understand the medications they will prepare for and administer to patients.
+Nursing students need an in-depth knowledge of pharmacology and drug interactions so they understand how to prepare and administer medications for patients.

 Mental Health Nursing

-Mental health is a growing sector of medicine which needs trained nurses.
-This course may include clinical hours in a mental health treatment facility.
+Mental health is a growing sector of medicine that requires highly trained nurses.
+This course covers common methods and best practices in mental health counseling and may require clinical hours in a mental health treatment facility.

-The course is a must for nurses who wish to work in surgical departments assisting in surgery or treating post-operative patients.
-Students will learn about the special requirements of the surgical environment.
+This course is a must for nurses who wish to work in emergency or surgical departments, assisting in surgery or treating post-operative patients.
+During the course, students learn about the special requirements and protocols of the surgical environment.

 This course covers the basics involved in managing other nurses, going beyond routine duties, and focusing on skills needed to supervise an effective nursing staff.

-While enrolled in an LPN to RN online program, you can complete most of your coursework at home.
-However, these programs require you to complete an in-person clinical internship, as hands-on experience is necessary.
-The number of clinical hours required varies by program, but may range from 200-500 hours.
-It is helpful to live near the facilities where you will be completing your internships.
-Schools should have a support system to help connect you with appropriate nearby facilities.
+While enrolled in an LPN-to-RN online program, you can complete most of your coursework at home; however, programs also require an in-person clinical internship to gain practical experience.
+The number of required clinical hours required varies by program, but ranges from 200-500 hours.
+It is helpful to intern at a facility located close to home; schools typically maintain networks to help connect you with appropriate nearby facilities.

-As you research LPN to RN online programs, it is important to verify that the programs are accredited.
-To become accredited, experts from a recognized accreditation organization evaluate a program’s admission and academic standards.
-Graduating from an accredited program assures that you received an education which meets standards of excellence and has prepared you for the challenges of your chosen field.
-You need this assurance to prove your qualifications to your future employers, government bodies which issue professional licenses and certifications, or schools where you may pursue another advanced degree.
+As you research LPN-to-RN online programs, it is important to verify accreditation.
+To become accredited, schools must pass evaluation by experts from recognized accreditation organizations.
+Graduating from an accredited program ensures that you received an education that meets academic standards and prepares you for a career.
+This proves your qualifications to future employers, governmental licensing agencies, and other schools where you might pursue another degree.